 Dia de los ñatitas ("Day of the Skulls") is a festival celebrated in La Paz, Bolivia, on November 9.
 In pre-Columbian times, indigenous Andeans had a tradition of sharing a day with the bones of their ancestors on the third year after burial; however, only the skulls are used today.
 Traditionally, the skull of one or more family members are kept at home to watch over the family and protect them during the year.
 On November 9, the family crowns the skull with fresh flowers, sometimes also dressing it up in various garments, and makes offerings of cigarettes, coca leaves, alcohol, and various other items in thanks for the year's protection.
 The skulls are also sometimes taken to the central cemetery in La Paz for a special Mass and blessing.

-In many countries with a Roman Catholic heritage, All Saints Day and All Souls Day have long been holidays in which people take the day off work, go to cemeteries with candles and flowers, and give presents to children, usually sweets and toys.
+In many countries with a Roman Catholic heritage, All Saints Day and All Souls Day have a long holiday in which people take the day off work, go to cemeteries with candles and flowers, and give presents to children, usually sweets and toys.
 In Portugal and Spain, ofrendas ("offerings") are made on this day.
 In Spain, the play Don Juan Tenorio is traditionally performed.
 In Spain, Portugal, Italy, Belgium, the Netherlands, France and Ireland, people bring flowers to the graves of dead relatives and say prayers over the dead.
 In Poland, Slovakia, Hungary, Lithuania, Croatia, Slovenia, Romania, Austria, Germany, Sweden, Norway and Finland, the tradition is to light candles and visit the graves of deceased relatives.
 In Tyrol, cakes are left for them on the table, and the room kept warm for their comfort.
 In Brittany, people flock to the cemeteries at nightfall to kneel, bareheaded, at the graves of their loved ones and to anoint the hollow of the tombstone with holy water or to pour libations of milk on it.
 At bedtime, the supper is left on the table for the souls.

 A Mexican-style Day of the Dead has been celebrated in Prague, Czech Republic, as part of a promotion by the Mexican embassy.
 Local citizens join in a celebration of the Day of the Dead put on by a theatre group with masks, candles, and sugar skulls.